Justinh809/CSCE-3513-team4/README.md

 # CSCE-3513-team4
 University of Arkansas CSCE 3513 Team 4.
 Laser tag software!!

-Dependencies Required to Run: Java
+Dependencies Required to Run: Java 8 or higher

 Download Repository via Github or as .zip and extract.